Riffat786/Start-Docs-as-Code-with-Me/docs/07-Docusaurus/01-Why-Docusaurus.md

-## Why We Chose Docusaurus and Docs-as-Code
+## Why I Chose Docusaurus and Docs-as-Code

 When I started building this learning platform, I did not want to create another documentation website just for the sake of demonstrating a static site generator.